pooya-shams/massspring/massspring/README.md

 (feel free to complete these tasks)

+- [ ] Add position checker to avoid integer too big error of pygame and python itself.
 - [ ] Update the Elastic collision.
 - [ ] Divide the collision to Elastic collision and Inelastic collision.
 - [ ] Create non-sphere/non-mass objects.